JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Let's walk through this output a bit.
 `@snoopr` turns on some debugging code inside Julia, and then executes the supplied statment;
 it returns a fairly opaque list that can be parsed by `invalidation_trees`.
-Entries in the returned array correspond to method additions (or deletions, if relevant) that triggers one or more invalidations.
+Entries in the returned array correspond to method additions (or deletions, if relevant) that trigger one or more invalidations.
 In this case, the output means that the new `f(x::String)` method triggered an invalidation of `applyf(::Array{Any,1})`, due to intersection with the signature `f(::Any)`.
 `(0 children)` means that `applyf(::Vector{Any})` does not yet have any methods that called it and which in turn need to be invalidated.